ZakariaLabban/ai-fashion-advisor/README.md

 3. Upload a garment image (clothing item)
 4. Click "Try On Garment" to see the results

+#### Guidelines for Good Virtual Try-On Results:

+##### Model Images
+- Use full-body photos with the person standing in a neutral pose
+- Use a solid, contrasting background for best results
+- The person should wear simple, solid-colored clothing
+- Resolution should be at least 512x768 pixels

+##### Garment Images
+- Use product-style images with the garment against a white/transparent background
+- The garment should be centered and take up most of the frame
+- For tops: show the entire garment from collar to hem
+- For bottoms: show the entire garment from waist to hem
+- Resolution should be at least 512x512 pixels

+### Outfit Matching

+1. Go to the "Outfit Matcher" section
+2. Upload a top garment image
+3. Upload a bottom garment image
+4. Click "Check Match" to see how well they go together
+5. Review the match score and detailed analysis
+6. Get styling suggestions for improvement

+The matching algorithm evaluates:
+- Color harmony using K-means clustering
+- Feature vector similarity
+- Color histogram matching
+- Style consistency
+- Occasion appropriateness

 ### Fashion Advice

 1. Visit the "Elegance Bot" section